Testaustime/testaustime-cli/.github/README.md

 **Your Testaustime data**

 Your testaustime data is never sent anywhere except the [open-source backend](https://github.com/Testaustime/testaustime-backend).
-If you don't want to use the shared instance, you can setup your own backend instance.
+If you don't want to use the shared instance, you can setup your own backend.
 All coding data is fetched from the backend server you have configured in this program's configuration file.

 **Application telemetries**